How to Taper off Alcohol

-An alcohol addiction is dangerous, and the best way to reduce the risks of drinking is to stop using alcohol.
-However, quitting cold turkey can be dangerous.
-Tapering your alcohol intake, or slowly reducing it over time, can help you avoid severe alcohol withdrawal symptoms.
+Alcohol addiction is dangerous, and the best way to reduce the risks of drinking is to stop using alcohol.
+However, quitting cold turkey can be hazardous.
+Tapering your alcohol intake, or slowly decreasing it over time, can help you avoid severe alcohol withdrawal symptoms.

 You should only attempt an alcohol taper while under a doctor’s care.
 However, learning more about how an alcohol taper works can help you prepare to quit.